beanlee999/mishabot/README.md

 - Yap Wan Yi
 - Foo Xiang Yu

-And to my girlfriend, Ms Tan Ming Shan for giving Misha a name (My Information Service and Health Assistant)
+And to my girlfriend, Ming Shan for giving Misha a name (My Information Service and Health Assistant)